aaronesque/gyre-lc/docs/source/user-guide/understanding-gyre-lc.rst

    Figure 3.
 The :py:class:`Observer` class provides the user with methods for building the light curve, examining Fourier coefficients, and more.

-Fig. 4 shows a class diagram representation of GYRE-lc's architecture, omitting some technical details like most private methods and attributes.
+Fig. 4 shows a class diagram representation of GYRE-lc's overall architecture, omitting some technical details like most private (mangled) methods and attributes.

 .. _class-diagram-architecture: